metaphacts/ontodia/README.md

 ## Giving Ontodia people credit

 If you use Ontodia library in your projects, please provide the link to this repository in your publication and a citation reference to the following paper:

 Mouromtsev, D., Pavlov, D., Emelyanov, Y., Morozov, A., Razdyakonov, D. and Galkin, M., 2015.
 The Simple Web-based Tool for Visualization and Sharing of Semantic Data and Ontologies.
 In International Semantic Web Conference (Posters & Demos).

 It really helps our team to gain publicity and acknoledgement for our effort.
-Thanks you for being considerate!
+Thank you for being considerate!